petrkadlecek/Stubble/README.md

 Stubble is a plugin for Autodesk Maya providing user-friendly virtual hairstyling, i.e., creation, editing, and animation of hair or fur on 3D models.
-It is a student software project developed on Faculty of Mathematics and Physics, Charles University in Prague.
+It is a student software project developed on Faculty of Mathematics and Physics, Charles University in Prague, managed by Computer Graphics Group - Charles University (http://cgg.mff.cuni.cz).
 It is written mainly in C++ with bits of MEL scripting for proper Maya binding.

 Main features